PhilipNaudus/simple_site-gh-pages/pages/post_imperial/mulan_joins_the_army_1939_film.md

 <figure>
 <img class="fillimg" src="/assets/images/articles/mulan_joins_the_army_1939/03_mulan_meets_liu_yandu.png" alt="Mulan, together with her family.
 Mulan is being scolded by her parents parents." />
 <figcaption style="text-align: center;"><i>Yuandu: &ldquo;Even though we just met, I feel as if we are old friends.
-Who would have thought that I, from Peiliang, and you, from Haozhou, would come together like this.
+Who would have thought that I, from Peiliang, and you, from Haozhou, would come together like this?
 It must have been predestined!&rdquo;</i></figcaption>
 </figure>
 <br />